The Management Sciences and Patient Safety Division offers four awards:

 Typically the call for nominations is made in the first quarter of the year with an announced deadline but nominations may be made at any time during the year.
 A nominating letter and supporting material should be sent to the current Chair of the Division.

 Lawrence J. Crolla, Ph.D.
 Management Sciences and Patient Safety Certificate Scholarship Award

 The MSPS Division has established a new scholarship award to provide an online certificate program registration to 3 winners each year.
-Winners can choose among the 3 certificate programs that have been co-developed by AACC and the MSPS Division.
+Winners can choose among the 3 certificate programs that have been co-developed by ADLM and the MSPS Division.
 The application process typically opens in March with a deadline in early June.

 About Lawrence J. Crolla, Ph.D.

 Lawrence J. Crolla, Ph.D., was a laboratory consultant for hospitals across the US and Asia, as Managing Director of Worldwide Healthcare Consulting, LLC.
 He was also an Adjunct Assistant Professor in the Department of Pathology at Loyola University Medical Center, Maywood, Illinois and a scientific consultant for several hospitals in the Chicago area.
 Dr. Crolla also co-authored The CLIA ‘88 Implementation Guidelines, a manual of explanation and forms to aid laboratories in obtaining CLIA compliance.
 He also co-developed SUMIT, a cost accounting software program for micro-costing healthcare procedures and lectured extensively on laboratory cost accounting, capital budgeting, auto-verification and regulatory compliance.
 Dr. Crolla also received the American Association of Clinical Chemistry Outstanding Speaker Award 7 times with over 20 years of experience as a consultant and speaker in the healthcare field.